shivannis/xandr-docs-public/xandr-docs/articles/monetize/audio-creatives.md

 # Microsoft Monetize - Audio creatives

-You can host audio creatives with Xandr or traffic them through third-party ad servers, which may be created for traditional radio, streaming radio (TuneIn), music streaming (Spotify), and podcasts.
+You can host audio creatives with Microsoft Advertising or traffic them through third-party ad servers, which may be created for traditional radio, streaming radio (TuneIn), music streaming (Spotify), and podcasts.